Schools Mull Outdoor Classes Amid Virus, Ventilation Worries

 Janet Robinson, the superintendent in Stratford, Connecticut, said some of her district’s 13 schools were built between 80 and 100 years ago and aren't capable of handling modern air systems — “they are a challenge.”
 There are also crowding issues — one has classrooms built for 15 students but that typically have 25, making social distancing impossible.

-“It is kind of naive for politicians and whoever to say, ‘Just bring (the students) in and keep them at 6 feet distance,‘” she said.
+“It is kind of naive for politicians and whoever to say, ‘Just bring (the students) in and keep them at 6 feet (2 meter) distance,‘” she said.

 Brian Toth, superintendent of the Saint Marys Area School District in northern Pennsylvania, said his district’s five schools’ air systems have no exit vents to circulate fresh air in and the virus out.
 He estimates it would cost at least $600,000 per school to replace the systems.
 When his schools reopen Aug.
 31, students will be asked to wear masks, but Pennsylvania law exempts children whose parents claim they have a physical or mental condition.